 The skills program starts at the beginning of the spring semester.
-Students interested in attending need to register for these courses in October.
-Students will also need to pass a physical fitness test to attend defensive tactics. http://www.rctc.edu/program/lawe/Coopertest.htm.
+Students will need to pass a physiological exam to be eligible to enroll in the skills program.
+Students will also need to pass an RCTC Cooper skills physical fitness test to attend defensive tactics.

-The Associate in Science Law Enforcement degree satisfies two goals.
-The first is that the program prepares you for a career in law enforcement which may include a position with the police, sheriff’s office, state patrol or conservation office.
-Secondly, the program will provide you with excellent transfer opportunities should a student decide to pursue a bachelor’s degree.
+The programs prepare you for a career in law enforcement which may include a position with the police, sheriff’s office, state patrol or conservation office.
+Secondly, the Associate in Science degree program will provide you with excellent transfer opportunities should a student decide to pursue a bachelor’s degree.

 RCTC’s Law Enforcement program is accredited by the Minnesota Peace Officers Standards and Training Board.

 For additional information on the most current list of RCTC program articulations see us at www.rctc.edu/academics/articulations/